hslzr/dnd/README.md

 # Cleric
   done
 # Druid
- used subclasses for different Land Circles
+  done
 # Fighter
-  fill subclasses
+  done
 # Monk
   ki points not handled at all yet fill subclasses
+# Paladin
 # Ranger
-  done
   fill subclasses
+# Rogue
+# Sorceror
+# Warlock
+# Wizard

 # Spells
-   done
+   seed done

+   attack spells dont populate attacks
+    sheet#populateSpellAttack is written to accept a spell object from the db

 # Limits
   'specialties' implemented as a customMod, but more than one would break the system,
-    I have to limit use to subclasses for now since Fighter#BattleMaster was the first use i could generate new <dialog> elements or pages in the existing one for each instance in a categoryMap like this.specialties if I make one
+    I have to limit use to subclasses for now since Fighter#BattleMaster was the first use i could generate new <dialog> elements or pages in the existing one for each instance in a categoryMap

 # bugs
-  attack spells dont populate attacks
-    sheet#populateSpellAttack is written to accept a spell object from the db

-  racial tools modal has an empty select input equipment modal population
-    -no checkboxes on some entries
-    =some entries missing, shows 'entry or'
+  cleared

 # heroku
 https://uglysheetmaker-e6deabaebc10.herokuapp.com/